prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was tuned manually. "optimizer=Adam(lr=1.0e-4)" depicts the usage of Adam optimizer with a learning rate of "1.0e-4".
+The model uses an Adam optimizer, so the learning rate is tuned manually. "optimizer=Adam(lr=1.0e-4)" depicts the usage of Adam optimizer with a learning rate of "1.0e-4".
+The number of epochs is set to 10 and batch_size is set to 32.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I used training data by driving for around three tracks on the road.

 ### Architecture and Training Documentation